Carl S. Armato

 Angela Yochem is executive vice president and chief transformation and

 digital officer for Novant Health.
-She has served as the health system’s
+She also serves as chief operating officer and general manager of Novant Health Enterprises.
+She served as the health system’s

 as transformational growth initiatives for the system, which includes